ONSdigital/application-profile/README.md

 ### Extending codelists

-Wherever possible, statisticians should aim to reuse codes from common codelists, however, statisticians may wish to combine or alter codes within a codelist for reasons of statistical suppression or quality.
-They create a variant of some official codelist which is customised to suit their needs.
+Wherever possible, statisticians should aim to reuse codes from common codelists, however, they may wish to combine or alter codes within a codelist for reasons of statistical suppression or quality.
+In doing so, they create a variant of some official codelist which is customised to suit their needs.

-Codelists created for this purpose should
+Codelists should be related to their variants using the `xkos:variant` property.

 For example, some statistics which make use of the Standard Industrial Classification (SIC) have changed some categories and included the following notations for these codes within their statistical output: